 Leonardo da Vinci Museum entrance with flying machine exhibit in Rome.

-Enter the Room of Mirrors and find out how da Vinci's study of light led to the invention of photography and projection.
-You will even get to see full-sized reproductions of The Last Supper, Mona Lisa, and Lady with an Ermine, some of the most iconic paintings in the world.
-Don't miss out on checking out the upper floor, home to the Vatican court: the Sacra Rota and the Sala dei Cento Giorni, frescoed by Vasari.
-You can also access the remains of a burial temple dating back to 43 BC, located in the same building.
+Discover how da Vinci's exploration of light led to photography in the Room of Mirrors.
+Here, full-sized reproductions of The Last Supper and Mona Lisa await you alongside Lady with an Ermine — some of art history’s most iconic paintings.
+Don’t overlook the upper floor featuring the Vatican court: Sacra Rota and Sala dei Cento Giorni frescoed by Vasari.
+Additionally, explore remnants of a burial temple from 43 BC within this historic building.

 Wooden diving suit model in water at Leonardo da Vinci Museum exhibit.